Statistical determinism in non-Lipschitz dynamical systems: Spontaneous stochasticity with Lorenz attractor: numerical example

-In this section, we design an explicit example of singular system (\ref{ODEb}) with the exponent chosen as $\alpha = 1/3$, and observe numerically the spontaneously stochastic behavior.
-We consider this example for the dimension $d = 4$, which is the lowest dimension allowing chaotic dynamics (\ref{yEqn}) of the unit sphere, $\by = (y_0,y_1,y_2,y_3) \in S^3$.
-The radial field is chosen as $F_r(\by) = -y_0$.
-According to relations (\ref{eqBU2}), it remains to define the tangent vector field $\bFF_s(\by)$.
+In this section, we design an explicit example of singular system \eqref{ODEb} with the exponent chosen as $\alpha = 1/3$, and observe numerically the spontaneously stochastic behavior.
+We consider this example for the dimension $d = 4$, which is the lowest dimension allowing chaotic dynamics \eqref{yEqn} on the unit sphere, $\by = (y_0,y_1,y_2,y_3) \in S^3$.
+The radial field is chosen as $F_\rr(\by) = -y_0$.
+The tangent vector field $\bFF_\s$ is defined as the interpolation between two specific fields $\bFF_-$ and $\bFF_+$ in the form